naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/6.Automation-and-Programmability/Automation-and-Programmability.md

 - D. SDN

 A. B, the campus networking model is a traditional networking model that is deployed as either a three-tire model with a core, distribution and access layer or a collapsed core model.

+31. Which statement is correct about the SDN controller?
+- A. The SDN controller configures the management plane of network devices.
+- B. The SDN controller monitors data plane traffic.
+- C. The SDN controller replaces the control plane of the SDN.
+- D. The SDN controller complements the control plane of the SDN device.

+A. C, The SDN controller replaces the control plane on SDN devices.
+The SDN devices in the network do not contain a control plane locally and instead are controlled by the SDN controller.

+32. Which platform is Cisco’s SDN controller offering for enterprise connectivity?
+- A. APIC-EM
+- B. OpenSDN
+- C. OpenStack
+- D. OpenDaylight

+A. A.

+33. Which network plane is used for Spanning Tree Protocol (STP)?
+- A. Data plane
+- B. Control plane
+- C. Management plane
+- D. Switch plane

+A. B. the control plane refers to any mechanism that controls the data plane.
+STP is used to control the data plane by removing redundant links.
+The data plane is responsible for switching and routing data.

+34. Which network plane is used by syslog for delivering messages from the router or switch?
+- A. Data plane
+- B. Control plane
+- C. Management plane
+- D. Switch plane

+A. C. any mechanism which helps in the management of a router or switch.
+(SSH, Telnet)

+35. When a network packet is routed in a router, which network plane is facilitating the traffic?
+- A. Data plane
+- B. Control plane
+- C. Management plane
+- D. Switch plane

+A. A.